chillslash/Scoreboard-Plugin/README.md

 # Scoreboard Plugin

-A Minecraft Bukkit/Spigot scoreboard plugin adapted from an online source for personal server use.
+A Minecraft Bukkit/Spigot scoreboard plugin adapted from an online source for my personal server.
 This plugin provides kill tracking and parkour completion features for a custom Minecraft server.

 ## Features